This tutorial can be downloaded link.

 Step 3.1: BSE initialization

-We perform a initialization step to compute the screened exchange integrals using the wbse_init.x executable.
-Download the following file to your working directory:
+We perform an initialization step to compute the screened exchange integrals using the wbse_init.x executable.

 [5]: